knowitnothing/btcx/README.md

 The minimum  expected version  for Python is  2.6, but  `deps.sh` uses Python 2.7 by default (adjust it if  needed).
 If you are not sure that you have  the dependencies  installed, run  `./deps.sh` and  the basic packages will be  installed in the `dep/` directory.
+If  this is being executed under Windows, then create a `deps.bat` adjusting the code in `deps.sh`.

 After running `./deps.sh`, do (the equivalent of) the following: